suncoast-devs/handbook/curriculum/back-end/full-stack-i/assignments/a-whole-new-world/welcome-to-a-new-language.net.md

 - Set up your dev machines
 - Create a simple console application to ensure your machine is set up correctly
-- start working through your wireframes for your capstone
+- Continue working through your wireframes for your capstone

 ## Requirements